-- 1. Using the WeatherStation/WMO, which must be one of the acceptable TMY3 WMO station numbers found in the weather/data.csv file.
+- 1. Using WeatherStation/WMO, which must be one of the acceptable TMY3 WMO station numbers found in the weather/data.csv file.
 The full set of U.S. TMY3 weather files can be downloaded here. - 2.
-Using the WeatherStation/extension/EPWFileName.
+Using WeatherStation/extension/EPWFilePath.